Taming the Unicorn

 Learning to develop an attitude of gratitude, regardless of whatever else was lacking in my life that I wanted, turned it around and released joy into it.
 Gratitude for what we have, rather than moping about what we don't have, is one of the keys of the Kingdom of God.
 It unlocks many doors.

-I recall standing on the steps of my church, protesting vigorously to God in my thoughts about my ex–husband's lack of conscience, and how it had left me stranded on a sandbar, as it were, while he got to sail away and whoop it up.
+I recall standing on the steps of my church, protesting vigorously to God in my thoughts about my ex–husband's lack of conscience, and how it had left me stranded on a sandbar, as it were, while he got to sail away and whoop it up, not necessarily only with his new wife, because his conscience was obviously seared and insensitive to conviction.
 God calmed me down with a quiet word that He would not leave me stranded.
 I assumed that meant that I would be reunited with my ex–husband soon.

 Eventually, I realized that I really didn't want to get back together with my ex–husband, nor had I wanted to be married to anyone else.
 I had given up all hope of ever finding happiness in marriage, but I hadn't been ready to face up to the implications of being single for the rest of my life.